 When sales are down, organizations have a tendency to run around throwing shit against the wall hoping something sticks.
-The pressure to perform in sales is huge and when performance is down the pressure is ratcheted up.
+The pressure to perform is huge and when sales performance is down the pressure is ratcheted up.
 Too often, reactive, misaligned, and ineffective initiatives are put in place, rarely yielding the desired effects.

 The best thing to do to keep this from happening is to break your sales team into manageable sections: strategy, structure, people, process.